 The foreword is titled “Women in Twentieth-Century Type Design”, and it’s an excellent way to start the book, chronicling details of early type production processes we don’t hear much about, but that were chockfull of female workers.
 It describes the chores of making type in metal and photo — we haven’t lost an iota of number of chores, evidently — that never gets boring because it is tied to the women, companies and foundries for which these tasks were crucial.
-It’s a shout-out to the women who’ve tended not to get much recognition, as well as a necessary nod to Fiona Ross’s all-lady non-Latin type team at Linotype in the early ’80s.
+It’s a shout-out to the women who’ve tended not to get much recognition, as well as a necessary nod to Fiona Ross’s all-lady multi-script type team at Linotype in the early ’80s.

 The last sentence of this section feels incongruous, however: “Twombly is wary of her story arousing any renewed notoriety or unwanted personal attention.
 She fiercely values her privacy and for that reason she asks those interested to please accept that all she wishes to say about her career is in these pages.”

 My reaction was, “whoa!
 This sounds like trauma!
 Here we were, jauntily breezing through type history’s ladies in this really positive way and now we have this seemingly disconnected statement.
 Okay.
 Welp!
 Let’s respect that!
 I hope the book explains why!”

 It doesn’t.
 And that’s not a criticism of the book; the prose barely even hints at the impropriety such a statement suggests.
 So we are back to the last point on the checklist, that Twombly managed to build a formidable career despite what I imagine to be a flinching, birdlike fragility that many good people protected in order for her to be able to work.